Patrick Tam (biologist)

 Patrick Ping Leung Tam (譚秉亮} is an Australian embryologist currently at University of Sydney, the Deputy Director of the Childrens Medical Research institute, the Distinguished Professor and Mok Hing-Yiu Distinguished Visiting Professor at University of Hong Kong.

-He is an Elected Fellow of the Royal Society (2011), Australian Academy of Science, Royal Society of Biology and Society of Biology.

 He is a cited pioneer in his field for studying mouse embryos, cells and biology.

-He is a member of the Editorial Board for Developmental Cell.
+Tam is a member of the editorial board for numerous journals relating to developmental biology; including Developmental Biology, Developmental Cell, Developmental Dynamics, Differentiation and Genesis.
+He has also served as a guest editor on other publications.